Exploiting Market Gaps

-It is often very easy to conclude that there are no new needs to service in the market and opportunities to roll out novel products are non-existent or constrained.
+It is often very easy to conclude that there are no new needs to service in the market and opportunities are non-existent or constrained.
 That is far from the truth and often the first slide into complacency.

 A market gap is an opportunity for a business to expand its customer base by identifying and capturing new customers and/or meeting the needs of existing customers for new products or services.

 Over time, businesses that have been able to keep an eye on market trends and spot opportunities for carving out unique markets have enjoyed growth.
 One benefit of exploiting the market gap is that often, first-movers become dominant in the industry and sometimes enjoy a monopoly.

 On the other hand, complacent businesses end up struggling for market shares in industries already at their maturity or in decline.

 There is an opportunity today for businesses to mark new territories because the fallout of the pandemic, the aftereffect of the pandemic, and the new work it has created will lead to a change in consumer behavior and needs.

 Here are the critical considerations to help with exploiting market gaps.

 The first step to expanding your frontier is in understanding where you currently stand.
 As a business owner, you need to have a clear picture of the profile of your existing market.
 You need to ask the following questions: what am I selling and what problem is that solving?
 Who are my customers?
 What are they saying about my services?
 What are their complaints?